 Events that should not be reported:

-- local injection site reactions and non-specific systemic reactions (for example, headache, myalgia) unless these are more frequent or severe than expected based on clinical trial findings (However, always counsel clients about expected reactions following immunization and how to manage these reactions.)
+- local injection site reactions and non-specific systemic reactions (for example, headache, myalgia) that are known to occur with the vaccine(s), unless these are more frequent or severe than expected based on clinical trial findings (However, always counsel clients about expected reactions following immunization and how to manage these reactions.)

 - events that have another obvious cause (for example, co-existing conditions)